seobando/CERTIFICATIONS_PYSPARK/README.md

 rolledUpDF.where("Date IS NULL").show()
 ```

+  * Cube:

-    - Cube***: Takes the rollup to a level deeper.
+Takes the rollup to a level deeper.
 Rather than treating elements hierarchically, a cube does the same thing across all dimensions

 ```PYTHON
 from pyspark.sql.functions import sum